Rahjael/TexTile.js/README.md

   - [x] Shortest length with grid (deeper scan): this is a slightly improved version in terms of precision, trading off some speed.
 With very big areas it can get a bit slower than the basic version but the time increment is negligeable for common use, while the result is consistently better.

-  - [x] assign ~~radio buttons~~ dropdown selector for different algorithms
+  - [x] ~~radio buttons~~ dropdown selector for different algorithms

+  - [x] dropdown selector for different ordering criteria

-  - [ ] have sorter test many different algorithms before suggesting a solution
+  - [ ] have sorter suggest an optimal solution based on many background tests

   - [ ] implement an algorithm with a different criterion, prioritising the biggest amount of available squared area after the pieces have been arranged.
 I have a vague idea of how to do this, but it may take a while.